top of page

 They can share health information about you in response to a court or administrative order, or in response to a subpoena.

 You may change your mind at any time.
-Let us know by withdrawing your Consent.
+Let your Provider know by withdrawing your Consent.

 For more information see: www.hhs.gov/ocr/privacy/hipaa/ understanding/consumers/noticepp.html.